SteveMcGrath/pySecurityCenter/README.md

 ## scan_list

-__Required Inputs:__ NONE

 __Optional Inputs:__ start_time, end_time

 ### Info

-Returns a list of all of the scans stored within Security Center based on the time range specified.
-The default time range is from current to current -30 days.
+List scans stored in Security Center in a given time range.

+Time is given in UNIX timestamps.
+If a `datetime` is passed it is converted.
+If `end_time` is not specified it is NOW.
+If `start_time` is not specified it is 30 days previous from `end_time`.

 ### Usage